 Questions and Answers related to Boiler Mechanical System:

 A:- An instrument in the boiler that is used to control the fluid flow.

 What is the use of a Piston and Cylinder?

 A:- Piston is a piece of metal fitted inside the cylinder.
 The piston moves inside the cylinder with the change of pressure of the fluid.
-Here, fluid doesn’t necessarily depict the liquid, however, even gases, and vapor can be termed as the fluid.
+Here, fluid doesn’t necessarily depict the liquid; however, even gases and vapor can be the fluid.

 How to differentiate between a Bucket Piston and Plunger Piston?

-A:- When a Piston experiences pressure of fluid only at one side then the best piston among all the pistons is the Plunger Piston.
+A:- When a Piston experiences fluid pressure only at one side, then the best piston among all the pistons is the Plunger Piston.

-However, there are valves present in the bucket piston which allows it to let the fluids pass.
+However, valves are present in the bucket piston, which allows it to let the fluids pass.

 What Is A Buck Piston?

 A: This piston has an open end, and on the other side, it is made longer.
 The Buck piston is also known as the trunk piston.